ChangING

 Change is inevitable in most things in life.
 Trauma and loss will change who you are at the core.
 Up until losing Madi, I mostly thought in the future.
 I think that is common, even as a child we think about what we will be when we grow up.
 I remember thinking about what I would name my children before I was even old enough to really like boys.
 When Madi was sick and waiting for transplant we kept our minds on the future.
 When we were discouraged we would think about how she would be able to do all of the things she missed out on.
 She would take her kids to Cedar Point again and swim again.
 She would be able to get dressed without taking a nap and she would not need to drag the oxygen tank around anymore.
 Once she had the transplant I would dream about her getting married again to a man that would value her above all things.
 I even had it planned that he would propose with a Tiffany ring in a Tiffany blue box (her favorite color).
 She was mainly focused on being an active mom and going back to school, starting a career, helping others.

 But now, I find my mind in the past, I discipline myself to keep it in the present when I need to and I can’t even think about the future, except to cling to my faith and that one day we will never be separated.
 Although I still feel Madi with me, it is in the past that I can see her and remember her voice, her laugh, how she feels and smells.
-People say after loss or trauma that we have a “new normal.”
-I know there are no words to truly describe what life is now but there is nothing normal about this and for some reason that phrase alludes that I am static.
-I am anything but static, I am changING.

 We took our first camping trip with Madi when she was 1, she hated the tent.
 If we got near the tent she would scream.
 It was late and rather than make the whole campground suffer we drove around until she fell asleep and then quietly tucked her into bed between Matt and I. She woke up the next morning and was happy and her fear of the tent was gone.
 We had many more camping trips and now we treasure those memories.
 We have video of teaching her to catch a frisbee, unfortunately she caught it with her face, I was holding the camera so it was all Matt’s fault.
 Some of my favorite memories was driving to Bull Shoals Lake in Arkansas in the pickup truck and she would wrap her arms around Matt’s arm and fall asleep.
 Hours were spent in the lake with our black lab, Gabe.
 He would spend his time piling rocks on the beach only to have Madi throw them back in and he would start over.
 Gabe loved the water and we would tie him to her floaty and he would pull her all over and she would laugh.
 We went canoeing in a river that was cold year round and Madi had fallen asleep on the cooler and we tipped a little and she fell in the water.
 That was not the wake up she expected or appreciated.
 Seth came along five years after Madi we graduated to a larger tent and cots but still went to our favorite spot.
 It was a time to get away from work and the world.
 Some of our favorite family memories have included a campfire, tent, bikes and water.